csc301-fall-2020/team-project-11-malecare-cancer-support/deliverable-1/planning.md

 	4. As a 58-year-old female patient who has been suffering from cancer for 20 years, I hope to find people in need of a mentor in the app and share my experience with the disease with them, so that they can be as optimistic and happy as me.

-	5. As a 28-year-old male cancer patient who has just come to Canada from the UK, I hope to make some like-minded friends in the app to expand my social circle and quickly integrate into the life around me.
+	5. As a 28-year-old male cancer patient who has just come to Canada from the UK, I hope to make some like-minded friends staying same city with me through the app to expand my new social circle and quickly integrate into the new life around me.

 	6. As a 22-year-old female cancer patient, whose boyfriend left me because I was found to have cancer, I hope to find a boyfriend who is also a cancer patient, who will understand me better, as well as guide me to face cancer.